 But Squier’s close association with Fender is where it runs into trouble as well.
 Every Squier Stratocaster, Telecaster, Jazzmaster or Jaguar is inevitably compared to its high-end counterpart.
 That’s only natural, but also really unfair.
 If you are used to playing expensive American-made Fenders, of course, you are going to find numerous shortcomings with a $200 Squier.

 Squier guitars don’t deserve this kind of negativity and they are the perfect match for many players.
 This includes not only beginners but guitarists who left the instrument behind years ago and want to start playing again without spending a lot of money.

 It even includes veteran players who want to pick up a quality Strat or Tele without spending a lot of cash.
 If that's you, I think you'll be pleasantly surprised by the Vintage Modified and Classic Vibe Squier lineups as well as their Contemporary Series.

 Yamaha is a Japanese company that makes a lot of different things, including many kinds of musical instruments.
 They make excellent bass guitars, drum kits, and keyboards, and if you are in the market for new tuba they have several to choose from.

 I also think their acoustic guitars are top-notch.
 They make fine high-end instruments that look and sound amazing, and I always recommend affordable Yamaha acoustic guitars for beginners.

 Yamaha definitely isn’t underrated so far, not by me or anyone else I know.
 But there is one arena where I feel they don’t get enough credit, and that is when it comes to electric guitars.

 The Pacifica is not an unpopular guitar, but I still wonder why it isn’t better revered.
-Few people seem to mention Yamaha when discussing the brands like Ibanez, Jackson or even MIM Fenders.
+Few people seem to mention Yamaha when discussing brands like Ibanez, Jackson, or even MIM Fenders.

 Guitar World Reviews the Yamaha Pacifica 612 VII FM